tomgoter/jetson_lip_reading/online-inference/README.md

 All necessary code for the fake face detection lives in `fake_face_detector/`, including the Dockerfile used to construct this container.

-The following docker commands can be used to create and run everything from the `face_Detector/` folder:
+The following docker commands can be used to create and run everything from the `fake_face_detector/` folder:
 ```
 > docker build -t ffd_jlr -f Dockerfile.fakefacedetector .                                           # to build the image
-> docker run -ti --name ffd1 -e QOS=2 -e SOURCE_DIR="./Dataset/mini_sample/preprocessed/6DGPuhFoiJI/cut-0/" ffd_jlr   # to run the container with a single cut of data
+> docker run -ti --name ffd1 -e HOST="10.0.0.47" -e SOURCE_DIR="./mini_sample_chem/cut-0/" ffd_jlr   # to run with a single data cut
-> > docker run -ti --name ffd1 -e QOS=2 -e PUB_HOST "10.0.0.34" -e SOURCE_DIR="./Dataset/mini_sample/preprocessed/6DGPuhFoiJI/cut-0/" ffd_jlr # to run the container with multiple cuts of data (warning that this takes a while to process)
+> docker run -ti --name ffd1 -e HOST="10.0.0.47" -e SOURCE_DIR="./mini_sample_chem/" ffd_jlr         # to run with multiple cuts
 > docker container stop ffd1 && docker container rm ffd1                                             # to stop & remove container
 ```

 Be sure to have the preprocessed dataset in the `fake_face_detector/` directory, as it will search for the `SOURCE_DIR` relative to this location.
+The sample mini dataset for the chemistry lecturer used for development can be found on Google Drive [here](https://drive.google.com/drive/folders/1oYmKVGE3cIwWoTnhgZwPhifEY08a9_Kd?usp=sharing).

 ## Running the Synthesizer